awsdocs/aws-control-tower-guide/doc_source/existing-config-resources.md

 # Enroll accounts that have existing AWS Config resources<a name="existing-config-resources"></a>

-This guide provides a step\-by\-step approach for how to enroll accounts that have existing AWS Config resources\.
+This topic provides a step\-by\-step approach for how to enroll accounts that have existing AWS Config resources\.

 **Examples of AWS Config resources**